Aaroneus/jekyll-lightning-energy/index.md

 Be warned this field is Case Sensitive and again the site will not render correctly if not specified correctly.

 ## Saving your changes
 N.B.
 If this is the first time you have saved the document you will have to specify a name for the file.
-Please use the name of the page type here i.e.
+Please use the (case sensitive) name of the page type here i.e.
 * email
 * unsubscribe